The incompatibility of quantum channels in general probabilistic theories: Introdocution

 \section{Introdocution}

 In the realm of quantum theory, there exist pairs of operations that cannot be carried out simultaneously, a phenomenon termed incompatibility\cite{invi}.
 One of the most prominent examples is the uncertainty principle\cite{Heisenberg, Werner, POVMuncertain, book}, which asserts that certain pairs of observables cannot be measured concurrently.
-This concept extends beyond observable measurements to encompass quantum channels as well\cite{incompchannel, maxcomp}; certain pairs of channels cannot be realized simultaneously, a principle exemplified by the no-cloning theorem\cite{cloning1, cloning2}, which highlights the incompatibility of two identity channels.
+This concept extends beyond observables to encompass quantum channels as well\cite{incompchannel, maxcomp}; certain pairs of channels cannot be realized simultaneously.
+The principle is exemplified by the no-cloning theorem\cite{cloning1, cloning2}, which highlights the incompatibility of two identity channels.

 While incompatibility serves to underscore the disparities between quantum and classical theories, its relevance extends to broader physical frameworks.
 Indeed, the no-cloning theorem holds in general probabilistic theories (GPTs) beyond classical theory\cite{cloningGPT}, a fact elucidated within the context of incompatibility.
 Investigating these generalized frameworks holds promise for uncovering key characteristics of quantum theory.